Quebec (1951 film)

 Quebec is a 1951 American historical drama film directed by George Templeton and written by Alan Le May.
-Set in 1837, it stars John Drew Barrymore in a fictional account of the Patriotes Rebellion.
-The popular uprising in Lower Canada, now Quebec, sought Democratic reforms, and happened around the same time as a similar revolt in Upper Canada, now Ontario.
+Set in 1837, the film stars John Drew Barrymore in a fictional account of the Lower Canada Rebellion.

 Plot

-The film tells the tale of Mme.
-Stephanie Durossac, also known as Lafleur (played by Corinne Calvet), a fiery pro-independence leader, and Mark Douglas (Barrymore), a young man who discovers that Lafleur is his long-lost mother he believed to be deceased.
-The actions of Lafleur create problems since she is also the wife of the British governor of the province.
-Lafleur ultimately sacrifices herself to prevent Douglas from being taken hostage.
-The climax of the movie depicts a military assault on the British fortress.
+The film tells the tale of Stephanie Durossac, also known as Lafleur, a fiery pro-independence leader, and Mark Douglas, a man who discovers that Lafleur is his long-lost mother, whom he had believed to have been deceased.
+Lafleur's actions create problems because she is also the wife of the British governor of the province.
+She ultimately sacrifices herself to prevent Douglas from being taken hostage.
+A military assault is launched against the British fortress.